inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

    | keystorePassword  | gradlew signModule --keystorePassword=mysecret  | ignition.signing.keystoreFile=mysecret  |

 4. When depending on artifacts (dependencies) from the Ignition SDK, they should be specified as `compileOnly` dependencies as they will be provided by the Ignition platform at runtime.
+Dependencies that are applied with either the `modlApi` or `modlImplementation` _Configuration_ in any subproject of your module will be collected and included in the final modl file.
-Otherwise, your dependencies should be specified in accordance with the best practices described in Gradle's `java-library` plugin documentation, which is available [here](https://docs.gradle.org/current/userguide/java_library_plugin.html).
+   Test and Compile-time dependencies should be specified in accordance with the best practices described in Gradle's `java-library` [plugin documentation](https://docs.gradle.org/current/userguide/java_library_plugin.html).
+See the Dependency Configuration section below for more info on configuring and managing dependencies.

+Choosing which [Configuration](https://docs.gradle.org/current/userguide/declaring_dependencies.html) to apply may have important but subtle impacts on your module, as well as your development environment.
+Also keep in mind the effect of _project_ dependency configurations.

+> Maven Users: If you're familiar with Maven's dependency scopes, you might initially find Gradle's handling of dependencies to be unnecessarily convoluted.
+This is a product of Gradle's powerful (but more complex) dependency management.
+We suggest reading the gradle docs on [Working With Dependencies](https://docs.gradle.org/current/userguide/core_dependency_management.html), followed by reading the [Java Library Plugin](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation) documentation.

-Dependencies marked with either `modlApi` or `modlImplementation` in any subproject of your module will be collected and included in the final modl file.
-Note that currently there is no distinction between those configurations with respect to the Ignition Platform itself - however, all other implications apply as documented by the Gradle java-library plugin (e.g. - publishing, artifact uploading, transitive dependency handling, etc).
+However, all other implications apply as documented by the Gradle java-library plugin (e.g. - publishing, artifact uploading, transitive dependency handling, etc).
 Test-only dependencies should not be marked with these `modl` configurations.

 ### `ignitionModule` DSL Properties